 did you have any advising role in those movies?

-No, I was asked for advice.
+No, I wasn’t asked for advice.

 Would you be interested in working on a remake?